In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 I can't wait to check my cams and see what's been going on at my mock scrapes.

-This would be a good time to share a few trail cam tips.
+This would be a good time to share a few trail cam tips for using with our mock scrapes.

-There is nothing worse than learning how to make a mock scrape, taking the time and attention to detail to make the scrape and then finding you have no trail cam pics.
+There is nothing worse than learning how to make a fake scrape, taking the time and attention to detail to make the scrape and then finding you have no trail cam pics.

 1. Test your trail camera before putting it out so that you are sure it is working.